Find a Qualified Attorney Near You

 Informal Negotiations

-Filing a Claim with the Government
+Filing a Claim With the Government

 Filing a complaint will usually trigger an investigation into your claims by the agency.
 On the federal level, this is often done by the Office for Civil Rights (OCR) or another federal agency such as the Department of Justice.
-In the case of employment discrimination, the Equal Employment Opportunity Commission (EEOC) is the appropriate agency.

 Filing a Private Lawsuit for a Civil Rights Violation

-If you believe you've been the victim of a civil rights violation, you can most likely file a lawsuit against those responsible for any harm suffered.
+If you believe you’ve been the victim of a civil rights violation, you can most likely file a lawsuit against those responsible for any harm suffered.
+One of your first considerations will be whether to file in federal court or state court.
+An applicable state or federal law may dictate your options.

-The complaint sets out certain facts and allegations in an attempt to show that the opposing party, or defendant, is responsible for the civil rights violations alleged in the complaint, and for any harm suffered by the plaintiff as a result.
+Regardless of where the case is handled in federal or state court, the lawsuit begins with the person claiming a civil rights violation (the plaintiff) files a civil rights complaint with the court.
+The complaint sets out certain facts and allegations to show that the opposing party (the defendant) is responsible for the civil rights violations alleged and for any harm suffered by the plaintiff.
 For some types of civil rights cases, you must file a claim with the appropriate government agency before pursuing any private lawsuit.

-Hire an Attorney to Help With Your Civil Rights Claim
+Hire an Attorney To Help With Your Civil Rights Claim

-Legal issues involving civil liberties can be complicated and challenging to resolve without proper expertise.
-If you believe you have suffered a civil rights violation, such as a freedom of speech violation, speaking with an experienced civil rights attorney is the best place to start.
-You have a right to due process and equal protection.
-Protect your constitutional rights.
-An attorney will evaluate all aspects of your case and explain all options available to you to ensure the best possible outcome for your case.
+You have a right to due process and equal protection under the law.
+An attorney will evaluate all aspects of your case, protect your constitutional rights, and explain all options available to you to ensure the best possible outcome for your case.

 Can I Solve This on My Own or Do I Need an Attorney?